Bless (manga): Others

 At 5'10 tall and a charming social butterfly, Kurieda is a popular model and is considers to be the top one in Japan, known by her stage name "Kurie".
 As a judge for the U21 Hair and Makeup competition, she takes an interest in Jun, going out of her way meet her and give her some advice.

-Publication
+Media

+Manga

 Written and illustrated by Yukino Sonoyama, Bless began serialization in Kodansha's shōnen manga magazine Shōnen Magazine Edge on January 17, 2022.
 After the final issue of Shōnen Magazine Edge was published on October 17, 2023, the series was transferred to the Monthly Shōnen Sirius magazine on December 25, 2023.
-The series' chapters have been collected into seven tankōbon volumes as of May 2025.
+The series' chapters have been collected into eight tankōbon volumes as of March 2026.

 During their Anime Expo 2023 panel, Kodansha USA announced that they licensed the series, with the first volume releasing in April 2024.
 The series is also available on Kodansha's K Manga website and app in the United States.